pratiksha-gupta/Learning-Web-Devlopement/REACT-Projects/ChatWindow/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## ChatWindow
- It create chat windows for users, which allows then to interact and use the appropriate colors of their texts.
+ This project creates chat windows for users, which allows them to interact and use the appropriate colors of their texts.

 ## Available Scripts